Attorney & Author

 Successfully defended Atlanta City Council member against federal charges of bribery and perjury, ending in a total acquittal on all counts.

-Graduates from Stanford University with a Bachelor's degree.
+Graduates from Stanford University with a Bachelor's degree in physics.

 Completes a Master's degree in physics before pivoting to law.